 The skull of an infant or young child is made up of bony plates that allow for growth.
-The borders at which these plates come together are called sutures or suture lines.
+The borders where these plates come together are called sutures or suture lines.

 Contact your health care provider if your child has:

-The health care provider will perform a physical exam.
-This will including examining the fontanelles and scalp veins and feeling (palpating) the sutures to find out how far they are separated.
+The provider will perform a physical exam.
+This will include examining the fontanelles and scalp veins and feeling (palpating) the sutures to find out how far they are separated.

-The health care provider will ask questions about the child's medical history and symptoms, including:
+The provider will ask questions about the child's medical history and symptoms, including:

 The following tests may be performed:

-Although your health care provider keeps records from routine examinations, you might find it helpful to keep your own records of your child's development.
-You will want to bring these records to your health care provider's attention if you notice anything unusual.
+Although your provider keeps records from routine checkups, you might find it helpful to keep your own records of your child's development.
+Bring these records to your provider's attention if you notice anything unusual.